stephendade/Pi-Connect/Documentation/Pi-Connect-v1.md

 An example Python script for using the MCP3008 ADC is available [here](../Examples/mcp.py).
 It requires the spidev package.
 This can be installed via the ``sudo apt install python-spidev`` or ``sudo apt install python3-spidev``, depending on your Python version.

+# Known Issues

+The following issues are known with the Pi-Connect v1:

+* Reversing the polarity on the power input will damage the power switch
+* Short circuit on the UART power will reboot the Pi